Therapy/coaching

 Do you accept insurance?

-All therapy except couples therapy is covered by insurance, coaching is not.
+All therapy is covered by insurance, coaching is not.
 For Therapy, we accept all Carefirst Blue Cross Blue Shield plans.
 We will check your benefits and let you know before our first session.
 For other insurances, you would pay the full fee at the time of service and we are happy to submit the claims to your insurance or provide you with an invoice that you can submit to your insurance provider for reimbursement.
 Services may be covered in full or in part by your health insurance.
 Please check your coverage carefully by asking the following questions:

 - Do I have mental health insurance benefits?